MicrosoftDocs/microsoft-authentication-library-java/msal-java-articles/advanced/migrate-adal-msal-java.md

 ## IAccount instead of IUser

-ADAL4J manipulated users.
+ADAL4J handled users.
 Although a user represents a single human or software agent, it can have one or more accounts in the Microsoft identity system.
-For example, a user may have several Azure AD, Azure AD B2C, or Microsoft personal accounts.
+For example, a user may have several Microsoft Entra ID, Microsoft Entra ID B2C, or Microsoft personal accounts.

 MSAL for Java defines the concept of Account via the `IAccount` interface.
-This is a breaking change from ADAL4J, but it's a good one because it captures the fact that the same user can have several accounts, and perhaps even in different Azure AD directories.
+This is a breaking change from ADAL4J.
+It captures the fact that the same user can have several accounts, and perhaps even in different Microsoft Entra ID directories.
 MSAL for Java provides better information in guest scenarios because home account information is provided.

 ## Cache persistence

 ADAL4J didn't have support for token cache.
 MSAL for Java adds a [token cache](/azure/active-directory/develop/msal-acquire-cache-tokens) to simplify managing token lifetimes by automatically refreshing expired tokens when possible and preventing unnecessary prompts for the user to provide credentials when possible.

 ## Common Authority

-In v1.0, if you use the `https://login.microsoftonline.com/common` authority, users can sign in with any Azure Active Directory (Azure AD) account (for any organization).
+In v1.0, if you use the `https://login.microsoftonline.com/common` authority, users can sign in with any Microsoft Entra ID account (for any organization).

-If you use the `https://login.microsoftonline.com/common` authority in v2.0, users can sign in with any Azure AD organization, or even a Microsoft personal account (MSA).
-In MSAL for Java, if you want to restrict login to any Azure AD account, use the `https://login.microsoftonline.com/organizations` authority (which is the same behavior as with ADAL4J).
-To specify an authority, set the `authority` parameter in the <xref:com.microsoft.aad.msal4j.PublicClientApplication.Builder> method when you create your `PublicClientApplication` class.
+If you use the `https://login.microsoftonline.com/common` authority in v2.0, users can sign in with any Microsoft Entra ID organization, or even a Microsoft personal account (MSA).
+In MSAL for Java, if you want to restrict login to any Microsoft Entra ID account, use the `https://login.microsoftonline.com/organizations` authority (which is the same behavior as with ADAL4J).
+To specify an authority, set the `authority` parameter in the <xref:com.microsoft.aad.msal4j.PublicClientApplication.Builder> method when you instantiate a `PublicClientApplication` class.

 ## v1.0 and v2.0 tokens